AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 American family DriveMyWay

 I found the American Family website to be really easy to use.
 I could find whatever information I was looking for, for example on discounts and coverages, very quickly.
-I also had few issues testing out the company’s apps, both the main American Family app as well as the DriveMyWay app, which, confusingly, is called MyAmFamDrive (it just rolls off the tongue, doesn’t it?).
+I also had few issues testing out the company’s apps, both the main American Family app as well as the DriveMyWay app.

 That being said, I think the iPhone apps are better than the Android apps across the board.
-For example, with the MyAmFamDrive Android app, some users complained that it was overly-sensitive to detecting hard braking, which could raise rates even higher than before.
+For example, with the DriveMyWay Android app, some users complained that it was overly-sensitive to detecting behaviors like hard braking and phone use, which could raise rates even higher than before.
 This is a problem I see with many UBI apps.
 The technology is fairly new, so it often comes with some hiccups.
 However, I like that AmFam’s customer support responded to the bad reviews, offering customers their assistance.

 Methodology – How We Review Insurance Companies